Ming treasure voyages: Sixth voyage

-The Taizong Shilu's 3 March 1421 entry notes that the envoys of sixteen countries (Hormuz and other countries) were given gifts of paper money, coin money, ceremonial robes, and linings before the treasure fleet escorted them back to their countries.
+The Taizong Shilu's 3 March 1421 entry notes that the envoys of sixteen countries (Hormuz and other countries) were given gifts of paper money, coin money, ceremonial robes, and linings before the Chinese treasure fleet escorted them back to their countries.
 The imperial order for the sixth voyage was dated 3 March 1421.
 Zheng He was dispatched with imperial letters, silk brocade, silk floss, silk gauze, and other gifts for the rulers of these countries.

 Gong Zhen's Xiyang Fanguo Zhi records a 10 November 1421 imperial edict instructing Zheng He, Kong He (孔和), Zhu Buhua (朱卜花), and Tang Guanbao (唐觀保) to arrange the provisions for Hong Bao and others' escort of foreign envoys to their countries.
-The envoys of the 16 different states were escorted to their homelands by the treasure fleet.
+The envoys of the 16 different states were escorted to their homelands by the fleet.
 It is likely that the first few destinations were Malacca and the three Sumatran states of Lambri, Aru, and Semudera.
 The fleet was divided into several detached squadrons at Semudera.
 All the squadrons proceeded to Ceylon, whereafter they separated for Jiayile, Cochin, Ganbali, or Calicut in southern India.
 The squadrons traveled from there to their respective destinations at Liushan (Maldive and Laccadive Islands), Hormuz at the Persian Gulf, the three Arabian states of Dhofar, Lasa, and Aden, and the two African states of Mogadishu and Brava.
 The eunuch Zhou (probably Zhou Man) led a detached squadron to Aden.
 Ma Huan mentions Zhou Man and Li Xing in connection to the visit of Aden.
 Their squadron may have also visited Lasa and Dhofar.
 According to the Mingshi, Zheng personally visited Ganbali as an envoy in 1421.
 Of the twelve visited nations west of Sumatra, this was the only one explicitly reported to have been visited by Zheng himself.
-Even though Quilon was not visited, the squadron for Mogadishu probably separated near Quilon as a navigation point while the main fleet continued to Calicut.
+Even though Quilon was not visited, the squadron for Mogadishu probably separated near Quilon as a navigation point while the main body of the fleet continued to Calicut.
 A large squadron proceeded further from Calicut to Hormuz.
 They may have traveled via the Laccadives.

 Upon return, several squadrons regrouped at Calicut and all the squadrons regrouped further at Semudera.
 Siam was likely visited during the return journey.
 The fleet returned on 3 September 1422.
 They brought with them envoys from Siam, Semudera, Aden, and other countries, who bore tribute in local products.
-The foreign envoys, who traveled to China with the fleet, proceeded overland or via the Grand Canal before reaching the imperial court at Beijing in 1423.
+The foreign envoys, who traveled with the fleet to China, proceeded overland or via the Grand Canal before reaching the imperial court at Beijing in 1423.

+On 31 January 1423, as reported in the Tarih al-Yaman fi d-daulati r-Rasuliya, the Sultan of the Rasulid issued an order to receive a Chinese delegation in the capital Ta'izz in February and goods were exchanged.
+This indicates that several Chinese ships did not return with the Chinese treasure fleet to China.